 7. Hill's Grain Free Soft Baked Naturals Duck & Pumpkin

-- Real duck as main protein supports dogs with beef or chicken sensitivities
+- Alternative protein: Real duck for dogs with chicken sensitivities

 - Alternative protein source